Hope Center for Children

 Since 1974 the Ellen Hines Smith Girls' Home has offered around-the-clock care in a "safe, structured, home-like environment."
-Girls between the ages of eleven and nineteen come to stay at the home.
+Girls between the ages of 11 and 19 come to stay at the home.
 Staff at the home provide school support and oversee activities to build skills that will help to foster productive lives in the future.
-The Girls' Home depends entirely on community volunteers and donations.
+They depend entirely on community volunteers and donations.

-How We Get Involved with the EHSGH
+How We Get Involved with the Hope Center for Children

-To find out more about the Ellen Hines Smith Girls' Home, go to www.spgirlshome.com.
+To find out more about the Hope Center for Children, go to http://www.hopecfc.org/.